-A range of activities are available for the children according to the weather, including use of games and climbing equipment/trim trail/outdoor gym.
+A range of activities are available for the children according to the weather, including use of games and climbing equipment/trim trail.
 They play on the playgrounds or school field according to the conditions.
 Staff remind children of the behaviour expected as set out in the playground booklet produced by the School Council.
 Good behaviour is praised and low level sanctions are used, such as a loss of 3 minutes play, where necessary.

-Repeated minor problems, or a major problem, will result in a child being sent to their teacher and/or the Headteacher, who will explain why this behaviour is not acceptable and will sanction the child as necessary.
-In extreme cases parents would be informed.
+Repeated minor problems, or a major problem, will result in a child being sent to their teacher and /or the headteacher.

-The supervisors are also teaching assistants who are aware of specific information relating to individual children's needs - e.g. physical conditions, illness and change in circumstances.
+The supervisors are also teaching assistants who are aware of specific information relating to individual children's' need - e.g. physical conditions, illness and change in circumstances.